High Demand, Low Supply: Colorado River Water Crisis Hits Across The West

 "You understand the reality today of a low water supply," he says.
 "You also know that you're going to have permit applications coming in to develop more water.
 What do you do?"

-Tyrrell says that as long as water's available, Wyoming will likely keep finding new ways to store it.
+Tyrrell says that as long as water is available, Wyoming will very likely keep finding new ways to store it.
 But a future with less water is coming.

 In California, that future of cutbacks has already arrived.
 The water that started in Colorado flows more than 1,000 miles to greater Los Angeles.